seifreed/bookstack-cli/README.md

 ## Overview

-**bookstack-clientent** is a Python package for working with the [BookStack REST API](https://demo.bookstackapp.com/api/docs) from scripts or the command line.
+**bookstack-client** is a Python package for working with the [BookStack REST API](https://demo.bookstackapp.com/api/docs) from scripts or the command line.
 It provides a small typed client, environment-based configuration, JSON output, and parallel batch reads.

 BookStack authentication uses: